aditikeertani/bookproject/README.md

 ------------------------------------------------

 Python 3.9 or later must be installed.
-Only bult-in Python Modules are used.
+Only built-in Python Modules are used.

 #### Usage:
 ------------------------------------------------